Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Edit-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -AppendGroup
-Indicates that this operation appends the group to the recovery plan object.
+Switch parameter to append a recovery plan group to the recovery plan object.

 ```yaml
 Type: SwitchParameter